-A: Products produced from hemp grown in Maryland may be sold as part of the pilot program.
-All products or substances distributed or sold must meet all state and federal laws and regulations that are applicable to the commodity in the state in which they are distributed or sold in.
+A: Hemp and hemp products produced from hemp grown in Maryland may be sold as part of the Maryland Hemp Farming Program and the Maryland Hemp Research Pilot Program.
+All products or substances distributed or sold must meet all state and federal laws, and regulations that are applicable to the commodity.

-Q: What happens if the industrial hemp grown tests higher than the 0.3 % permitted for THC content?
+Q: What happens if the industrial hemp grown tests higher than the 0.3% permitted for THC content?

 A: By definition, the plants are no longer industrial hemp.
-Crop must be destroyed.
+The crop must be destroyed.